pepper-craft/geo-calculation-toolkit-api-docs/detail/distance-between-two-coordinates.md

 ![distance-between-two-coordinates](./img/distance-between-two-coordinates.png)

-This image shows how the API calculates the surface distance between two distinct geographic points on Earth.
+This image illustrates the calculation of distance between two coordinates on Earth’s surface.

-- Point A and Point B represent two locations defined by latitude and longitude.
+- Two coordinates labeled A and B are shown on the globe.
-- The arrow between them visually represents the shortest path over the Earth's surface (great-circle distance).
+- A zoomed-in view highlights their positions on a flat map and the linear distance between them.
+- The distance is visually represented with a double-arrow labeled "distance".

-The API returns the surface distance between the two input coordinates.
+The API returns the calculated distance between the two provided coordinates, based on the specified unit of measurement (default is meters).

 ---